We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Therefore, if these are things that matter to you and that you believe your next commuter bike should offer, you can rest assured that the 15 bikes below are just what you need.

-Other features that make Bad Boy 2 a real bad boy on the streets are its 18 gears with Shimano Acera/Altus derailleurs and hydraulic disc brakes.
+Other features that make Bad Boy 3 a real bad boy on the streets are its 16 gears with Shimano Tourney/Altus derailleurs and hydraulic disc brakes.
 These are the best option for edgy city rides!

 Add the burly 650b x 40 mm WTB Byway tires to the image and you get a bike that’s capable of a lot.
-If you plan to ride at night, you’ll stay visible thanks to rechargeable LED stripes on the Lefty fork and the seat post.
+If you plan to ride at night, you can fit it with lights to improve visibility.

 Best Affordable Electric Commuter